isomerpages/pa-corp/_our-programmes/Sparks.md

 </ul>
 <ol start="2" data-tight="true" class="tight">
 <li>
-<p><strong>Community Innovation Taskforces (CIT):</strong> &nbsp;Each of the
+<p><strong>Community Innovation Taskforces (CIT):</strong> Each of the Sparks
-Sparks @ CC has formed a taskforce, comprising three to eight Grassroots Leaders and partners who will be the driving force behind the community innovation journey to foster a culture of innovation, drive community participation, and spearhead ideation sessions and activities within the CIS.</p>
+@ CC has formed a taskforce, comprising Grassroots Leaders and partners who are the driving force behind the community innovation journey to foster a culture of innovation, drive community participation, and spearhead ideation sessions and activities within the CIS.</p>
 </li>
 <li>
 <p><strong>Sparks x BFG Community Hackathon: </strong>A collaboration between